 Music has played an important role at the University of West Georgia since its founding in 1906.
 Formal and informal music activities, courses, and programs have been part of campus life at West Georgia for many years.
 The Department of Music offered its first music degree in 1965 and its first general core curriculum course in 1968.
 The University of West Georgia became a member of the National Association of Schools of Music (NASM) in 1971.

 The Humanities Building - which houses the Department of Music teaching spaces, faculty studios, practice facilities, and administrative offices, became the home of the fine and performing arts disciplines in 1970.
-Solo and chamber music programs are presented in the Humanities Building 230-seat Kathy Cashen Recital Hall, which houses a two-manual, 18-rank Reuter pipe organ and a 9-ft.
+Classes and practice are held in all three floors of the south end of Humanities.
+Solo and chamber music programs are presented in the Humanities Building 227-seat Kathy Cashen Recital Hall, which houses a two-manual, 16-rank Reuter pipe organ and a 9-ft.
 Steinway grand piano.
 The department's digital music technology lab is state-of-the-art and is upgraded regularly to provide the most current tools of music technology.
+The Cashen Hall recording booth is completely student operated studio and is adjacent to the rear of the audience of the hall.
 All campus concerts are recorded using current digital music technologies and are archived in the Ingram Library.

 - Large rehearsal rooms for instrumental and choral ensemble rehearsals.